fiskaltrust/release-notes/portal/portal-sprint-107.md

 # fiskaltrust.Portal - Sprint 107
 _August 23, 2021_

-This Sprint's main goal was to enforce access rights on working with Agencies, as well as to improve the DATEV MeinFiskal onboarding process.
+In this sprint we have introduced some overall usability improvements as well as security enhancements.

 ## Features